joserrivase/Langlio/README.md

  - changed visual format to look like a translation
  - added logo
  - added streak to the top right corner

+ 1.0.0
+ - added new language list
+ - reset back to day 1